AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 </box>

 Examples:
-* `remark i/1 r/Senior is aggressive` adds a remark, "Senior is aggressive," to the first displayed entry.
+* `remark i/1 r/Senior is aggressive` adds a remark `Senior is aggressive` to the first displayed entry.
-* `remark i/1 ap/Followed up on 24 Oct` appends "Followed up on 24 Oct" to the remarks of the first displayed entry.
+* `remark i/1 ap/Followed up on 24 Oct` appends `Followed up on 24 Oct` to the remarks of the first displayed entry.
 * `remark i/1 --remove` removes any remarks of the first displayed entry.

 <figure>